OnlineCop/kqlives/KQ/maps/readme.txt

 Mapdraw: a map editor for KQ
 Mapdump: a .MAP to .PCX image extractor
+Mapdiff: a map comparison utility

-Thank you in your interest in the KQ game's map editor, Mapdraw, and its sidekick, MapDump.
+Thank you in your interest in the KQ game's map tools:
+  MapDraw (the map editor)
+  MapDump (displays the map as an image)
+  MapDiff (the comparison tool)

 Mapdraw has been designed for developers to create the maps for KQ quickly and with as little pain as possible.
 Unfortunately at this time, there are no current GUI menus (such as File, Edit, etc.), so you will have to make use of the keyboard shortcuts (use F1 to see a list of possible keys).

+Maps contain the following:
-Maps are constructed with 3 layers (background, middle, and foreground), entities (NPCs) and their attributes, obstacles, shadows, and zones.
+  3 layers (background, middle, and foreground) Entities (NPCs) and their attributes
+  Obstacles
+  Shadows
+  Zones
+  Markers

 The background, middle, and foreground layers are broken down as follows:
 - Layer 1, background: 90% of the drawing goes here.
 This includes the base of trees, tables, ground tiles (such as dirt or flowers), and buildings.